 A grassroots movement has brought an iconic flag to our city.
 Households and businesses are displaying the handsome new flag, proudly proclaiming our shared civic identity.
 The flag now awaits official adoption by the city.

 The proposed new Raleigh flag incorporates Sir Walter Raleigh’s coat of arms – a red shield with five silver diamonds in diagonal – into the iconic acorn emblem that symbolizes our stately City of Oaks.
-The new design preserves the intent of the historic Raleigh flag while offering a more distinct and compelling imagery.Read about the flag
+The new design preserves the intent and colors of Raleigh's historic flag while offering a more distinct and compelling imagery.Read about the design

 A flag signals identity.
 In cities, civic flags represent a shared history, identity, and purpose.
 A flag's symbolism crosses cultural and political boundaries and binds us together as a community.

 Residents and business owners are proudly flying the new flag in all parts of town.
 The flag is embraced by a broad cross section of our citizenry...all part of our diverse, thriving community.
 All part of Raleigh.Visit gallery